 If you enjoy recreational fishing you need to know your limits!
-With the Leigh Fishing Contest coming up we thought it was a good time to remind you that there are strict laws stating how many fish you can take in one day and the length.
+There are strict laws stating how many fish you can take in one day and the length.
 In our region you can take a combined bag of 20 fish including, Snapper, John Dory, Moki and Tarakihi and up to 10 Snapper (must be 27cm in length).

 For a full list of the limits click here https://www.fisheries.govt.nz/travel-and-recreation/fishing/fishing-rules/auckland-kermadec-fishing-rules/#twistie

 Make sure you don’t venture into the Rodney-Otakari Point (Goat Island) Marine Reserve and the Tawaharanui Marine Reserve – these are special areas reserved for protecting species and habitats for future generations.

 Remember you can’t sell or trade any fish or shellfish you catch recreationally.
 Although you can get a special licence from the Ministry of Primary Industries – this is how the Leigh Fishing Contest gets permission to run a fish auction as all proceeds go the Westpac Helicopter Trust.